tyataessence/tyataessence.github.io/_posts/personal/2025-10-07-30-minute-formula.md

 You realize — this wasn’t about 30 minutes.
 It was about building a rhythm where each pillar feeds the next.

-> “Energy fuels learning.
+💡 “Energy fuels learning.
 Learning builds confidence.
 Confidence sustains calm wealth.”
-> — _Tyata Essence_
+ — _Tyata Essence_

 ---

 ## <span style="color:#6A5ACD;">The Chain Reaction of Growth</span>

-Ten minutes at a time, you’ve built a personal ecosystem:
+Ten minutes at a time, you’ve now built a personal ecosystem:

 - <span style="color:#32CD32;">Health gives you energy.</span>
 - <span style="color:#FF8C00;">Career learning channels that energy into growth.</span>